 December and January might not give the best weather in Texas, but a lot of people get time off in late December and early January, so Texas is a good choice in the US for this time of year.
 The San Antonio Riverwalk goes all out with Christmas Lights.
 And I was sure glad to be in Austin for New Year’s 2016 because we celebrated with a rock concert/midnight barbecue, and that is the most Austin celebration ever.

 Many Floridians don’t consider Orlando to be Real Florida.
 And many residents of Orlando don’t consider Disney World to be Real Orlando.
-That’s why I spent my entire long weekend in Florida at Disney World.
+That’s why I spent my entire long weekend in Florida at Disney World when I went to visit all 50 states.
 Got a problem with that, Florida?
 Then I’ve just got one word for you: BORTLES!

-I visited these next five states together on one summer road trip.
+I visited these next five states together on one summer road trip when I was trying to visit all 50 states.
 (Here I use the term road trip loosely because I cannot drive.
 But if you can drive, it would make a great Actual Road Trip.
 But go in the spring or fall, not summer time if you can help it because the heat is oppressive.
 Also avoid hurricanes.)

 Richmond is a charming city, but my favorite place to visit in Virginia is Williamsburg.
 Where else can you travel back in time to Colonial Williamsburg and travel to other nations at Busch Gardens?
 Some say Virginia is for lovers, but I say Virginia is for nerds!

-North Carolina has quite a few cities worth visiting, especially in the Research Triangle.
+North Carolina has quite a few cities worth visiting when you visit all 50 states, especially in the Research Triangle.
 You’ll have a ball in either Chapel Hill or Raleigh, but I recommend Durham, North Carolina.
 Here you can visit Duke University, argue about barbecue styles, and see the only baseball team I know of whose mascot is Susan Sarandon.

-I strongly recommend Durham for people who are afraid of visiting the South because it’s such a typical college town in so many ways, but you can still find amazing Southern food there.
+I strongly recommend Durham for people who are afraid of visiting the South when they visit all 50 states because it’s such a typical college town in so many ways, but you can still find amazing Southern food there.

 And here we see the scenic capital of South Carolina, Columbia.
 (JK, the capital of South Carolina is Columbia, but this picture is of Charleston.
 I think the entire state of South Carolina would challenge me to pistols at dawn if I didn’t recommend you visit Charleston.)
-If you splurge on your hotel in only one city in America, let it be in Charleston because their bed and breakfast game is unreal.
+If you splurge on your hotel in only one city when you visit all 50 states, let it be in Charleston because their bed and breakfast game is unreal.